Emotional Impact

 This kind of grief is sometimes invisible or unrecognised – what’s called disenfranchised grief.
 Because society often doesn’t fully acknowledge the emotional weight of infertility (particularly in cases where there was no current desire for children), individuals may feel isolated or invalidated in their pain.

-The physical alterations that accompany surgical procedures leading to surgical menopause – such as the presence of scars, changes in body shape, or limitations in mobility or energy – can lead to a sense of loss regarding our previous self-image.
+The physical alterations that accompany surgical procedures – such as the presence of scars, changes in body shape, or limitations in mobility or energy – can lead to a sense of loss regarding our previous self-image.
 Some may struggle to redefine their identity in light of these alterations.
 This process can be especially difficult for those experiencing surgical menopause, as it often marks a significant transition in both physical and emotional health.

 The abrupt hormonal changes that come with surgical menopause can exacerbate feelings of insecurity, anxiety, and confusion about one’s identity.
 Surgical menopause can be a life-changing experience, often filled with emotional turmoil and physical discomfort.